Effective June 17, 2020

 Non-Faculty Effort Cost Sharing

-Third-party contributors must agree to the cost share contribution through issuance of a letter of commitment.
-As the cost-share is met, the third-party must submit a report to the PI of the resources actually provided toward meeting their commitment.
-This report is normally in the form of a letter on the organization’s letterhead and signed by an authorized organizational official.
-It is important to note that the PI is responsible for fulfilling the total cost share commitments should third party contributors not meet their commitment.
+3rd Party contributors must agree to the Cost Share contribution through issuance of a letter of commitment.
+As the Cost Share is met, the 3rd Party must submit a report of the resources provided toward meeting the commitment.
+The PI is responsible for fulfilling the total Cost Share commitments should 3rd Party contributors not meet their commitment.

-Costs included in the F&A rate are unallowable as direct costs and therefore not appropriate for cost sharing.
-The requirements for incorporating such costs as direct costs are set out in the Sponsored Program Costing Policy, GIM 23, and apply consistently to costs charged to the sponsor and those that are cost-shared.
+Costs included in the F&A rate are unallowable as direct costs and therefore cannot be used as a Cost Share Contribution.
+The requirements for incorporating such costs as direct costs are set out in the Sponsored Program Costing Policy, GIM 23, and apply consistently to costs charged to the sponsor and those that are Cost Share.

 Cost Share Process

-When cost sharing is mandatory or voluntary committed, the eGC1 cost sharing section must be completed prior to routing.
-Changes, including additions, to the cost sharing section after the eGC1 arrives in OSP requires concurrence by all prior approvers as well as the cost-sharing unit or party, prior to the application being considered Ready to Submit.
+When Cost Share is committed, the eGC1 Cost Share section must be completed prior to routing.
+Changes, including additions, to the Cost Share section after the eGC1 arrives in OSP requires concurrence by the cost-sharing unit or party, prior to the application being considered Ready to Submit.
 Concurrence can be provided to OSP in any manner acceptable to the reviewers, including email, letter, or explicit approval via SAGE.

 Advance Budget Numbers

-If an advance budget number is requested for an approved eGC1 that includes mandatory or voluntary committed cost sharing, the PI and departmental personnel must agree to manage the cost sharing requirements or commitments as part of the fiscal terms associated with an advance budget number under procedures established by GCA.
+If an advance budget (award) is issued, the PI is responsible to manage the Cost Share requirements or commitments as part of the fiscal terms associated with an advance budget number under procedures established by GCA.

 Time of Award

-Faculty effort, both directly charged to the sponsored agreement and cost shared, is documented within the electronic Faculty Effort Certification and Cost Share system (eFECs).
-Non-faculty effort is reported to GCA by documenting MyFinancial Desktop (MyFD) transaction detail reports or letters from third party contributors to verify the cost sharing.
+Faculty effort, both directly charged to an award and Cost Share, is documented within the electronic Faculty Effort Certification and Cost Share system (eFECs).
+Non-faculty effort is reported to GCA by documenting MyFinancial Desktop (MyFD) transaction detail reports, letters from 3rd party contributors, or Subaward invoices.

 Reductions to Cost Share Commitment

-Reduction to cost sharing commitments must be approved in advance by a sponsor.
-The University discourages requesting such changes, and any such request must first be approved by the PI’s chair and dean.
-Any request must include a revised cost sharing addendum, and can only be submitted to the sponsor with the prior concurrence of OSP.
+Reduction to Cost Share commitments, both Mandatory and Voluntary, must be approved in advance by the sponsor.
+Any request must include a revised Cost Share Addendum, and can only be submitted to the sponsor with the prior concurrence of OSP.

-Cost sharing requirements apply to periods of budget extension.
-During the no-cost extension period, cost share compliance differs depending on whether the previously committed cost share is non-faculty or faculty effort.
-If cost share is non-faculty, no action is required.
-It is expected that cost share will continue into extended budget period until commitment is met.
-However, if cost share is faculty effort, and the faculty effort will continue into the extension period, this represents additional cost share.
-In this case, the PI must provide a cost share addendum and faculty effort calculator for continuing effort applicable to extension period only.
-If the faculty effort during the extension is simply unmet faculty effort cost share already documented on a previous eGC1 Addendum, no action is needed in order to extend.
+Cost Share requirements may apply to award extension periods.
+During the no-cost extension period, Cost Share compliance differs depending on whether the previously committed Cost Share is non-faculty or faculty effort.
+If Cost Share is non-faculty, no action is required.
+It is expected that Cost Share will continue into extended budget period until commitment is met.
+However, if Cost Share is faculty effort, and the faculty effort will continue into the extension period, this represents additional Cost Share.
+In this case, the PI must provide a revised Cost Share Addendum for continuing effort applicable to extension period only.
+If the faculty effort during the extension is simply unmet faculty effort Cost Share already documented on a previous eGC1 Addendum, no action is needed in order to extend.